Prunus rivularis: Ecology

-P. rivularis is considered perennial, in which it can survive for more than two or more years.
 The fruits produced are usually consumed by birds and other mammals.
 The flowers are known to attract insects such as butterflies and bees.

 Medicinal

 All members of the genus Prunus contain amygdalin and prunasin.
 These compounds are found in leaves and seeds.
 These substances can form hydrogen cyanide through subsequent reactions in water.

 Uses

 The leaves can be used to produce dyes ranging from green to dark gray.

 The fruit was eaten by American Indians in Texas.